 Disclaimer: DoorDash cannot provide you tax advice.
 If you have any questions about your own taxes, please consult a tax professional.
+Specific information may only apply to US.

 The best way to track your mileage: Many Dashers use Everlance, which provides an app to track your work mileage in detail as you dash.
 See here.